USS MAKIN ISLAND LHD 8

 February 29, Capt.
 Cedric E. Pringle relieved Capt.
 James W. Landers as CO of the Makin Island during a change-of-command ceremony aboard the ship.

-March 7, USS Makin Island pulled into Khalifa Bin Salman port at Hidd, Bahrain, for a 10-day upkeep.
+March 7, USS Makin Island moored at Khalifa Bin Salman Port in Hidd, Bahrain, for a 10-day upkeep.

-April 19, LHD 8 recently arrived at Aqaba Naval Base, Jordan, to conduct agricultural counter-measure washdowns of all embarked equipment.
+April 19, LHD 8 recently arrived at Aqaba Naval Base, Jordan, to conduct agricultural counter-measure washdowns of all embarked equipment; Transited the Strait of Tiran southbound on April 23.

 May 18, The Makin Island pulled into Sepanggar Naval Base for a three-day port visit to Kota Kinabalu, Malaysia.